pauljonescodes/Rutgers-University-Notes/Computer Science/Programming Languages.md

     -   We use the term *predicate* to refer to the combination of a functor and an arity.

--   The clauses in a Prolog databse can be classified as *facts* or *rules*, each of which ends with a period.
+-   The clauses in a Prolog database can be classified as *facts* or *rules*, each of which ends with a period.
     -   A fact is a horn clause without a right-hand side.